Rob Lewis (entrepreneur): Political campaigning

 On 3 April 2019 Lewis authored a letter to Conservative MPs warning that British business was losing faith in the Conservative Party and its ability to manage BREXIT, and demanding a Confirmatory Referendum or People's Vote.
 Lewis' letter was co-signed by 19 other leading British entrepreneurs including Lastminute.com founder and House of Lords Crossbench Peer Martha Lane Fox CBE, Sir John Hegarty, founder of global ad firm BBH, and Sir Michael Rake, former president of the CBI.
 The letter was featured in a number of UK national news outlets including the Evening Standard, Sky News, The i and City A.M.
 In the letter Rob Lewis and the other signatories told MPs: "Today’s Conservative party is no longer a friend of business.
 It has morphed into a party of economic destruction, corporate uncertainty and poor leadership… This government’s desire to deliver Brexit at any cost is destroying faith in the Conservative party… In the absence of an effective government, there is now only one legitimate path still available to the government, and that is to request updated electoral guidance, by way of a confirmatory referendum."

 Members clubs

-Lewis was also a director and investor in Century Club, one of the many private members clubs in London, and Paramount, the highest restaurant in Soho, perched at the summit of the Centre Point building.
+Lewis was a director and investor in Century Club, one of many private members clubs in London, and Paramount, the highest restaurant in Soho, perched at the summit of the Centre Point building.